CeeDyyy/youtube-remote/README.md

    - Injected into the YouTube page
    - Listens for commands over WebSocket
    - Executes playback control (rewind, forward, play/pause, mute, etc.)
+   - Automatically reconnects to server if WebSocket is closed from idle/disconnected

 2. **WebSocket Server** (Node.js):
    - Acts as a relay between the controller and the YouTube client